 Every business in the world has to contend with data.
 From a single-person LLC to multinational enterprises, data is everywhere, and it needs to be properly managed to be an effective business tool.

-Data isn't just customer records and other externally sourced information, though--employee records, network maps, payroll data, and other forms of external and internal information all fall under the list of data that has to be managed.
+Data isn’t just customer data and other externally sourced information, though — employee records, reference data, network maps, research data and results, payroll data and other forms of external and internal information all fall under category of a data asset that has to be managed.

 It takes a lot of work to turn data into something usable.
 Without proper management, you can end up with duplicate records, incorrect information, wasted time and storage space, and a host of other problems that come with poor organization.
 Digital data is a lot more complicated than paper, so it requires specialized skills to organize it.

 Enter the world of data management.
 Here are the essentials about data management, including models, software, implementation, data sharing and more.
 This article is also available as a download, Cheat sheet: Data management (free PDF).